Exotic Ideals in Free Transformation Group $C^*$-Algebras: Main Results

-coincides with the norm assigned by $\E$ on the latter, once interpreted from the point of view of the dynamical system $(\bbC,\Gamma ,\text{id})$.

-The crucial conclusion is that, should $\E_1$ and $\E_2$ be two crossed-product functors satisfying the cp-map property, and such that the norms $\eta _{\E_1}$ and $\eta _{\E_2}$ on $C_c(\Gamma )$ do not coincide, then the two crossed-product functors will necessarily yield different norms on $C_c(\Gamma ,C(X))$.
+The crucial conclusion is that, should $\E_1$ and $\E_2$ be two crossed-product functors satisfying the cp-map property, and such that the norms $\eta _{\E_1}$ and $\eta_{\E_2}$ on $C_c(\Gamma)$ do not coincide, then the two crossed-product functors will necessarily yield different norms on $C_c(\Gamma,C(X))$.
+With these preparations, we now have the following result.

-With these preparations, we now give a concrete example which provides a negative answer to Thomsen's question~\cite[Remark 16(a)]{ThomsenOnFrTrGpC*Al}.